-Store refrigerated up to five days.
-Or to freeze for up to 6 months.
-Simply place in freezer bags or vacuum seal and store flat.
-Defrost in the refrigerator overnight and use in your pumpkin recipes.
+Store refrigerated for up to five days.
+Or to freeze or up to 6 months.
+Simply place pumpkin in freezer bags or vacuum seal and store flat.
+Defrost pumpkin in the refrigerator overnight and use in your pumpkin recipes.

 - 1 small pumpkin about 3-5 pounds